The Best Cheap Tile Cutter

 While a tile cutter is a simple concept there are a few things you can do to maximize its performance and get to cutting tile without issues.

 • To ensure an easy score, slide a non-skid mat or slim foam rubber underneath the cutter.

-You can use the carry case as a base and it is recommended however you might find even the plastic is to slippery so this is what you do.
+You can use the carry case as a base and it is recommended however you might find even the plastic is

 Find a length of non-skid material, even a coarse cotton material and place it under your Rubi tile cutter.